What is good healthcare?

 At Pact, we believe that “good” health care constitutes at least 8 core components:

-- Sharing of information.
-Good care involves judicious, safe, and effective sharing of my health information across services if necessary.
+- Sharing of information – Good care involves judicious, safe, and effective sharing of one’s health information across services, whenever necessary.

 Our solutions are aimed at helping health organisations and professionals to improve one of these components in order to more effectively improve people’s health and lives.